Covid in Brazil

 What to Expect of the Situation with Covid in Brazil

-For the most part, Covid in Rio de Janeiro has not made it any less of a functioning city.
+Overall, Covid in Rio de Janeiro has not made it any less of a functioning city.
 But it’s still important to take precautions, and keep up with the news.
-With the current health crisis, both mayor and governor are ready to regulate the time slots in which businesses can open and how they operate, if the need comes.
+Since the vaccination campaign started, we can notice a positive change on the numbers of severe cases of the disease in Brazil.